makomweb/symfony-5-the-fast-track/README.md

 ## Slack O-Auth Access Token

-1. Visit Your apps at api.slack.com/apps.
+1. Visit aour apps at api.slack.com/apps.
-2. Click on an app.
+2. click on an app.
-3. In the Install app section, click Reinstall app.
+3. in the Install app section, click Reinstall app.
 Your new tokens will appear at the top of the page.

 I have added the user token scopes _channels:write_, _chat:write_.